-With over 37 years of legal experience, many of which as a former Superior Court Judge, José Velásquez knows how to present convincing evidence to defend his clients’ rights and freedom.
+With over 37 years of legal experience, many of which as a former Superior Court Judge, Santa Cruz DUI Lawyer, José Velásquez knows how to present convincing evidence to defend his clients’ rights and freedom.
 He can build your defense against DUI (driving under the influence) charges, whether this is your first offense or a subsequent offense.

 An Aggressive Defense to Keep You Out of Jail

 Mr. Velásquez will mount a vigorous defense on your behalf to prevent you from being locked up or facing other consequences due to a DUI conviction.
 He may raise various defense strategies based on the particular circumstances surrounding your case.
 Some of them that may include:

 Illegal stop – Cops cannot stop you for any reason.
 The U.S. Constitution prohibits police from arbitrarily stopping citizens without reasonable suspicion.
 This concept means specific and articulable grounds that provide police with reasonable doubt that criminal activity is afoot.
 For example, failing to maintain a single lane is not enough for the police to stop you unless you impede the traffic.
 If you were driving within the speed limit, obeying all traffic laws, and did not have a mechanical malfunction with your vehicle, the police did not have reasonable suspicion to pull you over.
 Hence, Mr. Velasquez will argue that any evidence gained after the illegal stop is inadmissible.